Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Proposed weight calculation methods

 \subsection{Ridge weights}

-For high-dimensional cases, Zhang $\&$ Lu (\citeyear{Zhang}) proposed using robust estimators such as ridge regression in order to determine the selection of weights for adaptive lasso.
-Ridge regression, proposed by Hoerl $\&$ Kennard (\citeyear{Hoerl_1970}), is a shrinkage method that enforces a quadratic penalty to the slope coefficients.
-When applied to Cox regression the coefficient estimation is defined as:
+Ridge regression, introduced by Hoerl \& Kennard \cite{Hoerl_1970}, offers a suitable initial estimator for high-dimensional settings because it yields unique solutions even when $p \gg n$.
+Ridge regression is a penalization method that applies an $L_2$-penalty to the coefficients, effectively handling multicollinearity and ensuring computational stability.
+When applied to Cox regression, the ridge estimator is defined as:

+Ridge regression is especially appropriate for weight calculation because it is a root-$n$ consistent estimator that would satisfy the oracle property in low-dimensional settings, providing theoretical justification for its use as a basis for adaptive weights.
+While this consistency cannot be guaranteed in high-dimensional scenarios, ridge regression still provides stable coefficient estimates that reflect the relative importance of predictors.